Home / Vasp License

 • Seychelles: Comparable to BVI in terms of speed and cost.
 The Seychelles Financial Services Authority has processed a significant volume of crypto registrations.
 Appropriate for specific business models, particularly those with non-EU, non-US client bases, but the jurisdiction carries less banking recognition than Cayman or EU-licensed entities.

-LegalBison is a boutique legal and business consultancy specializing in crypto licensing, FinTech regulation, and cross-border corporate structuring.
-The firm has advised exchanges, custodians, OTC desks, payment processors, and token issuers across the world.
+LegalBison is a global boutique legal and business services firm and licensed Corporate Service Provider specializing in crypto licensing, FinTech regulation, and cross-border corporate structuring.
+The firm advises exchanges, custodians, OTC desks, payment processors, and token issuers across the world.

 The firm’s approach to VASP licensing covers the full cycle:

-• Business model analysis and jurisdiction selection: Before any application is filed, LegalBison maps the client’s activities against the regulatory frameworks of candidate jurisdictions and identifies the optimal path based on timeline, cost, banking viability, and market access objectives;
+• Business model analysis and jurisdiction selection.
+Before any application is filed, LegalBison maps the client’s activities against the regulatory frameworks of candidate jurisdictions, including Lithuania, Panama, SVG, Georgia, and BVI, identifying the optimal path based on timeline, cost, banking viability, and market access objectives.

-• Entity setup and corporate structuring: The legal entity and ownership structure must be designed to pass fit-and-proper review.
-LegalBison handles incorporation, directorship arrangements, and beneficial ownership documentation;
+• Entity setup and corporate structuring.
+The legal entity and ownership structure must be designed to pass a fit-and-proper review.
+LegalBison handles incorporation, directorship arrangements, and beneficial ownership documentation.

 LegalBison’s network spans over 50 jurisdictions across Europe, the Middle East, Asia, Latin America, and the Caribbean.
 The firm’s cross-border corporate structuring capability means that licensing is designed in coordination with the wider group structure, not in isolation.
 Tax positioning, substance planning, and banking strategy are addressed as part of the same engagement, not as afterthoughts once the license is in hand.